Menu

 2. Ardh Kumbh Mela

-Ardh Kumbh Mela will take place in the half of 12 years span means in the 6th year.
-It means for once 6 years this Mela will take place.
+Ardh Kumbh Mela will take place in the middle of 12 12-year span, meaning in the 6th year.
+It means for once in 6 years, this Mela will take place.
 And the venue of this fair is both Prayag and Haridwar.

 3. Maagh Mela

 Apart from these two Melas, Maagh Mela is another one which takes place every year in the month of Maagh according to the Hindu calendar.
-The venue of this fair will takes place at Sangam in prayag in between January to February.
+The venue of this fair will take place at Sangam in Prayag between January to February.

 The History behind the Kumbh Mela